 Before we start, you should be aware of two restrictions to iTunes sharing:

 - You can only listen to shared iTunes libraries on your network (on your wireless network, in your house, in your office, etc.).
-This is great for larger offices or dorms.
+This is great for offices, dorms, or homes with multiple computers.

 - You cannot listen to iTunes Store-purchased songs from another computer unless your computer has been authorized to play that content.
 If it hasn't been, you'll have to content yourself with listening to music ripped from CDs or downloaded in other ways.